Jeff Molina: Ultimate Fighting Championship

 Molina was scheduled to face Zarrukh Adashev on November 14, 2020, at UFC Fight Night: Felder vs. dos Anjos, before the bout was rescheduled for UFC Fight Night 185.
 However, Molina withdrew from the event at the end of December 2020.

 Molina made his UFC debut against Aori Qileng on April 24, 2021 at UFC 261.
 He won the bout via unanimous decision.
-The bout earned Aori a Fight of the Night bonus award.
+The bout earned him a Fight of the Night bonus award.
+Molina's 220 strikes attempted in the third round is a UFC record.

-In his sophomore performance, Molina faced Daniel da Silva on October 23, 2021 at UFC Fight Night: Costa vs. Vettori.
+In his sophomore performance, Molina faced Daniel da Silva on October 23, 2021, at UFC Fight Night: Costa vs. Vettori.
 He won the bout via TKO stoppage early in the second round.

-Molina faced Zhalgas Zhumagulov on June 4, 2022 at UFC Fight Night: Volkov vs. Rozenstruik.
+Molina faced Zhalgas Zhumagulov on June 4, 2022, at UFC Fight Night: Volkov vs. Rozenstruik.
 He won the bout via controversial split decision.
 12 out of 13 media scores gave it to Zhumagulov.

-Molina was set to face Jimmy Flick on January 14, 2023 at UFC Fight Night 217.
+Molina was set to face Jimmy Flick on January 14, 2023, at UFC Fight Night 217.
 However, Molina withdrew from the event for undisclosed reasons and was replaced by Charles Johnson.

 Molina is suspended by the NYAC and NSAC effective as of November 5, 2022, linking to a result of suspicious betting activity ahead of the November 5 UFC fight between Darrick Minner and Shayilan Nuerdanbieke, and Molina is temporary barred from the UFC until the matter is resolved.

+In January 2023, it was reported that Molina was removed from the UFC's roster.